OpenHD/XMavlinkService/README.md

 For now, the general rule is: If comp_id == Self, the message is handled internally.
 Otherwise, the message is forwarded to the corresponding component.

+## Handling commands
+If a command (for example reboot) does not have any special platform dependencies or side effects, it can (and SHOULD!) be handled by this module itself.
+Otherwise, it might be forwarded to the proper module.

 ## Running / Executing
 This module exists of 2 executables - one executable that runs on the OHD air pi / OHD air unit and one executable that runs on the
 OHD grund pi / OHD ground unit.